 This is a short-course of tropical medicine.
 This course aims to support medical and co-medical personnel who plan to work in the tropics, by providing opportunities to learn a broad range of skills and knowledge relevant to practicing medicine, implementing disease control programs and conducting medical research in tropical and developing countries.
-The course began in 1978.
+The course began in 1978 and since 2017, it opens to the researchers who pursue technology for global health.
 Fifteen participants are accepted to attend the course in each year.
-As of the 38th course in 2015, 488 participants in total (including 192 medical doctors, and 296 co-medical such as nurses, community health nurses, midwives, pharmacists) from all over Japan have completed the course.
+As of the 39th course in 2016, 501 participants in total (including 181 medical doctors, and 320 co-medical such as nurses, community health nurses, midwives, pharmacists) from all over Japan have completed the course.

 The course is run by the steering committee, which consists of members from both inside and outside the Institute of Tropical Medicine (ITM).

-The full-time staff members of the ITM and a substantial number of visiting professors and lecturers provide the 13 weeks (April to June) of lectures, laboratory practicals and field work in the fields of virology, bacteriology, protozoology, parasitology, medical entomology, pathology, immunogenetics, epidemiology, human ecology, social medicine, clinical medicine and also geography and culture in tropics.
+During thirteen weeks (April to June), the fulltime staff members of the ITM and a substantial number of visiting professors and lecturers provide lectures, laboratory practicals and field work, in the fields of virology, bacteriology, protozoology, parasitology, medical entomology, pathology, immunogenetics, epidemiology, human ecology, social medicine, clinical medicine and also geography and culture in tropics.
 Participants who successfully completed the course are awarded the Diploma in Tropical Medicine.

-Admisssion ceremony in 2016
+Admission ceremony in 2017